← Back to research

 What is Conductor?

-Conductor is a Mac app that lets you run multiple Claude Code or Codex agents in parallel, each in an isolated git worktree.
+Conductor is a Mac app that lets you run multiple Claude Code, Codex, or Cursor agents in parallel, each in an isolated git worktree.

 How does Conductor work with Claude Code?